 You can also check out my full review about the Kuala Lumpur Journal Hotel here.

 Day 3-4: Explore Melaka

 My number one recommendation is to take a ride in a traditional trishaw.
 With funky music, colorful decorations and bright lights, the trishaws are a huge attraction.
-I honestly felt like a child riding one and if I ever go back to Melaka, I think I’m gonna rent one for the whole day :).
+I honestly felt like a child riding one and, if I ever go back to Melaka, I think I’m gonna rent one for a whole day :).
 The price for a 15 minutes ride is about RM 25 but it’s totally worth it!